Moving to Canada

 The cities of Toronto and Victoria are very British, whereas Montreal has a French heritage and Vancouver has a distinctly more Asian influence.
 The country is often referred to as a cultural mosaic for its coexistence of people from all walks of life.

 Due to Canada’s popularity as an expat destination, nationals are very tolerant.
-Despite the cold, there are often warm and like to include expats as part of the community.
+Despite the cold, they are often warm and like to include expats as part of the community.

 Aside from the territory of Quebec, English is the most widely spoken language in Canada.
 Quebec is a predominantly French speaking province which can be tricky for expats who speak little French and are set to move to Montreal or Quebec City.